-The Small Painting Prize - An award of £250, open to members and non-members, for the best small painting on display (maximum dimension of 12 inches / 30.5 cm, excluding frame)
+The Small Painting Prize: An award of £250 for the best small painting on display (maximum dimension of 30.5 cm, excluding frame)

-Winsor & Newton Non-member Award - £150 worth of Winsor & Newton Fine Art Materials
+Winsor & Newton Non-member Award: £150 Winsor & Newton Fine Art Materials

-The Dry Red Press Award - The winning work will be published as a greeting card by Dry Red Press in their 'Prize Winners' range
+The Dry Red Press Award: The winning work will be published as a greetings card by Dry Red Press in their 'Prize Winners' range

 Art Academy London Award: A prize of a term’s worth of Life Drawing classes (worth £125) for an outstanding emerging painter